 Theft covers taking a very wide range of both tangible and intangible objects.
 Theft might involve stealing a physical item (like a purse or a bike), a service or utility (like cable or internet), or simply valuable information (like another person’s identity, or a company’s trade secrets).

 Depending on the nature of the alleged offense involved, theft grading runs the gamut from a third-degree misdemeanor to the first-degree felony.
 Thus, a defendant who is convicted of theft might be facing anywhere from one to 20 years in prison, and fines ranging from $2,000 to $25,000.
 The final sentence depends on the type and value of the property involved, among other factors.
 For instance, theft is automatically a second-degree felony if the property stolen is a firearm or if the value of the stolen items is at least $100,000 but less than $500,000.
 If you received an item that was stolen, you may still be charged and may benefit from retaining a Philadelphia receiving stolen property attorney today.

 Depending on the circumstances, robbery can be graded as a third-, second-, or first-degree felony, with more severe penalties applied to higher degrees of violence or harm.
 Burglary also varies in grading, with harsher penalties applying for burglarizing a house while people are home.
 Overall, theft offenses are generally worse crimes when there is contact with the victim, serious harm, gun possession, or use of a firearm.

 Philadelphia Robbery, Theft, and Burglary Lawyers Offering Free Consultations

-If you or someone you love has been arrested for theft in Philadelphia, criminal defense attorney Lloyd Long can help.
-To schedule a free, private legal consultation, call The Law Offices of Lloyd Long today at (215) 666-0381.
+If you or someone you love has been arrested for theft at the University of Pennsylvania or elsewhere in Philadelphia, criminal defense attorney Lloyd Long can help.
+To schedule a free, private legal consultation, call The Law Offices of Lloyd Long today at (215) 302-0171.